JBRETIN/azure-docs/articles/storage/common/storage-network-security.md

 IP network rules are only allowed for **public internet** IP addresses.
 IP address ranges reserved for private networks (as defined in RFC 1918) are not allowed in IP rules.
 Private networks include addresses that start with *10.\**, *172.16.\**, and *192.168.\**.

+IP network rules doesn't allow Azure In-Region Public IP addresses.
+A storage account can only be accessed from Azure Public IP addresses if those are deployed in a different Region.

 Only IPV4 addresses are supported at this time.

 Each storage account can support up to 100 IP network rules which may be combined with [Virtual Network rules](#grant-access-from-a-virtual-network)